patractlabs/jupiter/README.md

 2. Click `Settings` tab and click `Developer` in this tab view, parse the above json into it, and click `Save`.
 3. Refresh website and you could use `apps` to do transfer and other basic operation.
-4. NOTE: current `apps` do not suit to substrate-rc6 version(current jupiter substrate version.), thus could not use `apps` to operate contracts.
+4. NOTE: current `apps` do not suit to substrate v2.0.0 version(current jupiter substrate version.), thus could not use `apps` to operate contracts.